parmer110/tables/README.md

                 - Access permissions are checked using a custom Django template tag called 'has_permission', which is located in the common.permissions.py module.
                 - Additionally, the manipulation of models in the dynamic table application is handled with view CRUD permission checking.
                 - This is done using the DRF CustomModelPermission class, also located in the common.permissions.py module.
-                - This class grants user access to those who are authorized."
+                - This class grants user access to those who are authorized.